agolendukhin/simka-privacy-policy/privacy-policy.md

 ## 9. Contact Us

-If you have any questions regarding this privacy policy or the use of your data, please contact us at [your contact email].
+If you have any questions regarding this privacy policy or the use of your data, please contact us at simka-bot@gmail.com.

 ## 10. Consent